fluxcd/flux/site/helm-integration.md

 - name of the resource must be unique across all namespaces
 - namespace is where both the Custom Resource and the Chart, whose deployment state it describes, will live
-- labels.chart must be provided. the label contains this Chart's path within the repo (slash replaced with underscore)
 - chartgitpath ... this Chart's path within the repo
 - releasename is optional.
 Must be provided if there is already a Chart release in the cluster that Flux should start looking after.
 Otherwise a new release is created for the application/service when the Custom Resource is created.
 Can be provided for a brand new release - if it is not, then Flux will create a release names as $namespace-$CR_name
 - customizations section contains user customizations overriding the Chart values